billster45/ScienceCritAI/README.md

 ---

 ### [Executable Code Actions Elicit Better LLM Agents](https://billster45.github.io/ScienceCritAI/LLM_Code_agents_summary_20250426_170014.html)
 **Why read this:** This paper introduces CodeAct, a novel framework that enhances the capabilities of Large Language Model (LLM) agents by allowing them to generate executable Python code as actions.
-The findings demonstrate that CodeAct significantly improves performance on complex tasks, achieving up to a 20% increase in success rates compared to traditional text and JSON formats, making it a valuable read for those interested in advancing LLM applications in problem-solving.
+The findings reveal that CodeAct significantly improves performance on complex tasks, achieving up to a 20% increase in success rates compared to traditional text and JSON formats, making it a valuable contribution to the field of AI and machine learning.

 **Date:** 2025-04-26
 **Journal:** Proceedings of the 41st International Conference on Machine Learning